 As the Spirit Voyage Family celebrates this important day at Guru Ram Das Puri for the 3HO Summer Solstice Sadhana this year, we are reflecting on what yoga means to us and how it has transformed our own lives.
 As many of you know, the sutra for 2016 is “Understand through compassion, or you will misunderstand the times.”
 Throughout the last 4 days, we have had many opportunities to practice compassion and to witness compassion, and we give thanks for each and every moment.
 This Summer Solstice Sadhana reminds us LIVE our yoga practice.

 It’s not enough to practice yoga on your mat every morning.
 We are being called to live our yoga in every second of every day.
-Yogi Bhajan called upon us to be the lighthouses in this world – we have been asked to elevate every single person we come into contact with.
-He has taught us to live each day with love & compassion in our hearts for everyone – no matter their spiritual beliefs, yogic beliefs, race, gender, lifestyle or any affiliation that agrees with our own or not.
-He reminded us that “If you can’t see God in all, you can’t see God at all.”
+We are called upon to be lighthouses in this world – we have been asked to elevate every single person we come into contact with.
+To live each day with love & compassion in our hearts for everyone – no matter their spiritual beliefs, yogic beliefs, race, gender, lifestyle or any affiliation that agrees with our own or not.
+We’re reminded that “If you can’t see God in all, you can’t see God at all.”
 It has never been more important to remember those words than in this very moment.

 Part of seeing God in all is seeing the divinity within yourself.
 Unless we love ourselves and honor the miracle that we are, we do not have the bandwidth to love and honor others.